obodriagovatvonagedotcom/nexmo-developer/_tutorials/reports/create-report.md

 # Create a report

-To create a report, you need to send a `POST` request to `https://api.nexmo.com/v2/reports`.
-The request that you send to the endpoint will determine what kind of report you receive.
+To create a report, you send a `POST` request to `https://api.nexmo.com/v2/reports`.
+The parameters that you include in the request will determine which records are returned.

-For example, to view all SMS messages sent from your Nexmo Account in June 2019, you'd use the following request:
+For example, use the following request to view all SMS messages sent from your Nexmo Account in June 2019:

 ```bash
 curl -X POST https://api.nexmo.com/v2/reports/ \